 Columbia Pike is an example of the transformation of an outdated auto-based commercial strip into a thriving mixed-use multi-modal corridor.
-Particularly as a result of crucial zoning code changes along the corridor, the reform has enabled mixed-use developments have been built, sidewalks have been widened, and lighting has been installed for pedestrian and bicycle-friendly purposes.
-The street has become a main street serving the surrounding neighborhoods, with a vibrant public realm that is in contrast to the former placelessness of the corridor.
-Walkability and the provision of affordable housing were key components that the community desired from the corridor retrofit, and in its implementation these goals have been achieved.
+Particularly as a result of crucial zoning code changes along the corridor, the reform has enabled mixed-use development construction with sidewalk widening and lighting installation for pedestrian- and bicycle-friendly purposes.
+The street has become a Main Street serving the surrounding neighborhoods with a vibrant public realm that is in contrast to the former placelessness of the corridor.
+Walkability and the provision of affordable housing were key components that the community desired from the corridor retrofit and, in its implementation, these goals have been achieved.